estopinj/dam/contents/criteria/data/type.md

 - Prototype eventually the chosen method from the suggested set on a small subset of your data to confirm compatibility.

 ## Example
-A researcher has 10 years’ annual species richness from 30 protected areas - that’s `panel data` - so they exclude methods dealing only with a single‐site time-series.
+A researcher has 10 years’ annual species richness from 30 protected areas - that’s `panel data` - so they exclude methods dealing only with a single‐site time-series or a single time point.